Rahul has no understanding of Hinduism or democracy: MP CM Yadav on 'shakti' remarks | Politics

 Asked about Gandhi's comments, Chief Minister Yadav, a senior BJP leader, said the Wayanad Lok Sabha MP has no understanding of Hinduism or democracy.

 ''Rahul Gandhi neither understands Hindu religion nor democracy.
-Neither does he know about a fair electoral process like EVM which increases the prestige of Indian democracy in the world,'' the CM told reporters here.
+Neither does he know about a fair electoral process like EVM which increases the prestige of Indian democracy in the world,'' the CM told reporters at state BJP headquarters.

 Yadav emphasised Congress leaders should also think whether they consider Gandhi a leader after these comments.